Scheduling Under Power and Energy Constraints: Introduction

 \section{Introduction}

-For sustainability, it is highly desirable that every system of machines be as efficient as can be with regard to the resources that it consumes.
+It is highly desirable that every system of machines be as efficient as can be with regard to the resources that it consumes.
 This also requires appropriate usage of machines within a larger system, in addition to proper design and operation of individual machines for good solo performance.
 Of particular concern is the appropriate scheduling of jobs over a system of machines.
 Scheduling of jobs can be considered effective when it meets stated goals such as minimal makespan (time to completion), minimal energy consumed, and minimal cost incurred.
 Thus, it is necessary to attempt to create effective scheduling algorithms in line with such desirable goals.
-The concern for energy efficiency by scheduling can exist in many types of systems, not just computing systems, hence the design and analysis of such algorithms can be appropriately classified under the rubric of \emph{computational sustainability}.

-General literature on scheduling~\cite{Herrmann2006,pinedo2012scheduling} has considered a multitude of objectives related to time, but has not considered energy and power in the general setting.
-Some domain-specific literature~\cite{ZomayaLee2012} focuses on energy optimality, but calls on particular features and technologies of those domains (such as DVFS), and does not consider the limits on scheduling due to power, energy or makespan.
-Classical work on energy-efficient scheduling, such as by Yao \emph{et al.}~\cite{Yao1995}, has focused on the specific properties of computer processors, and this trend is also seen in recent work~\cite{Lent2015,Durillo2013,Sun2014} which also discuss energy efficiency issues in computing systems exclusively.
-Their approaches and results bring few insights into questions concerning energy efficiency in systems such as for chemical engineering~\cite{Patt2009}, passenger transportation~\cite{Sperling2009}, manufacturing processes~\cite{bruzzone2012energy}, and electrical power plants~\cite{mitra2013optimal}, which are controlled by computers but not amenable to analyses solely by framing the problem as concerning computer processors and electronic components.

-It is well known that energy costs are of great significance not only in data centers~\cite{datacenter2,datacenter1}, but in large industrial systems as well~\cite{Artigues09} as home appliances, and that the energy consumed by idle machines (also called ``standby power''~\cite{standby2}) is responsible for a significant part of their overall energy usage.
-Hence, the lack of attention to idle power in analyses concerning energy efficiency in general systems is of concern.
-It is estimated~\cite{standby1} that idle power constitutes 5--10\% of usage in residential settings, and that it is responsible for 1\% of global CO$_2$ emissions.

-Even the literature on scheduling for meeting more than one goal, which is called multi-objective scheduling~\cite{drozdowski2014,lee2014,shi2012}, does not address these issues.

-A recent paper by Mansouri \emph{et al.}~\cite{Mansouri2016} takes an important first step in considering makespan as well as energy in general systems, but it considers only a two-machine system; it does not seem to directly deal with idle power consumption in machines, and also does not consider restrictions on power available.

 Additionally, however, it is also seen in practice that many if not most systems also operate under constraints that may be externally or internally imposed.
 These may be power, energy, or makespan constraints on the system.
 Systems connected to smart power grids can provide good examples for power-constrained scheduling problems.
 Smart grids and usage characteristics such as demand-side management~\cite{brennan2010} or demand response~\cite{SpeesLave2007} necessitate that systems control their power usage to certain limits lest there be penalties or other unwelcome consequences.
 Such concerns with power usage are of course prevalent in conventional industrial systems~\cite{jessoe2013}, but also in large computing systems~\cite{Ranganathan2010,akshay2013}.
 Additionally, many contemporary systems are powered by multiple sources, which almost always have varying associated energy capacities, as in cases of renewable sources like solar~\cite{lavania2011} and wind~\cite{Apt2010}.
 Many performance optimization problems~\cite{alenawy2005} for real-time systems rely on a fixed energy budget during an operation.